slee212/3701ICT_FavouritePlaces/FavouritePlaces/ReadMe.md

 I struggled:
 - To download and display an image from a URL
 - Save data when exiting the detail view

+## Milestone 2

+I learned:
+- How to implement a map
+- How to make the map update with changes to longitude and latitude
+- How to make an editable double value
+- How to properly implement images with an async

+I struggled:
+- Crashes sometimes with image
+- Crashes sometimes with longitude and latitude